Women's, Gender, and Sexuality Studies Department (WGS)

 An examination of the history of feminist ideas in the United States and the historical context, both western and international, from which they emerged.
 (Cross-listed with HIS/WGS; may only earn credit in one department.)
 Offered Alternate Years.

 Gender, Sexuality, and Social Change in Religion

 This course examines the various gender roles, norms, mobility, restrictions and empowerment that people experience within religious traditions, for example: Christianity, Judaism, Islam, Hinduism and Buddhism.
 Global case studies and engaging narratives focused on the intersections of gender, sexuality, race, and religion will be considered.
 Special attention will be paid to feminist laypersons and religious leaders who are reformulating traditional understandings and practices, and in turn, negotiating their agency within secular and spiritual spaces.
 Prerequisite: WGS 100 or WGS 230 or SOC 110 or SOC 120.
+(Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Occasionally.

 WGS 320 Cr.3